-RED ARCH Cultural Heritage Law & Policy Research is a 501(c)(3) nonprofit whose purpose is to apply first-class research, analysis, and professional judgment to cultural heritage law and policy problems.
-The cultural property law research conducted by Red Arch is intended to assist U.S. and global policymakers, legal counsel, law enforcement, museum professionals, archaeologists, art and antiquities dealers, auction houses, collectors, conservators and restorers, and other cultural heritage professionals.
+The cultural property protection research undertaken by Red Arch Research is intended to assist US and global policymakers, legal counsel, law enforcement, museum professionals, archaeologists, art and antiquities dealers, auction houses, collectors, conservators and restorers, and other cultural heritage professionals.

-Our goals are to spark informed conversations about the stewardship of America’s and the world’s heritage; to identify and foster shared values that unify cultural property stakeholders; and to turn conversations about preserving humanity’s culture into solutions.
+Our cultural property protection goals are meant to spark informed conversations about the stewardship of America’s and the world’s heritage; to identify and foster shared values that unify cultural property stakeholders; and to transform conversations about preserving humanity’s cultural property into real solutions.

-Our applied research on cultural heritage law and policy focuses on...
+Our applied research on cultural heritage protection focuses on:

 - Repatriation claims for cultural property